 Those of you who phone the Silent Unity prayer-line will know that we hold services here at Unity Maidenhead every weekday where we keep everyone in prayer who is named on our daily prayer lists.
 Now, and exclusively on the Friends Room, you will be able to take part in these services as we will be placing a regular recording on YouTube which you can access by simply clicking below.

-You may also wish to download a text document of this prayer service for your own use, in which case you can click on the following link:
+You may also wish to download a text document of our latest prayer service which you can use as you follow the service recording – or keep to use as the basis for your own daily prayers.
+Just click on the following link:

 Over the years, we all have our favourite memorable Daily Word meditations.
 Some of us may cut out these pages and keep them nearby us in a purse, a wallet or by the bed.
 Some Daily Word subscribers go through each new bi-monthly magazine marking the pages that seem most wise or powerful for this time in their lives.
 In this section of the Friends Room we highlight an especially memorable Daily Word reading for the month, and present it to you in the form of a short YouTube film featuring meditational sounds & images accompanying the audio reading for that day by Ken Bradley.
 Ken’s reading is taken from the regular audio version of Daily Word which you can subscribe to, or have sent free if you are blind or partially sighted.

 Our favourite Daily Word for June deals with one of our most important concerns in the world, taking care of our environment.
 Entitled ‘earth blessing’ the writer of this reflection asks us to hold a vision for a world nurtured and supported and tended by human beings, not just materially but also spiritually.
 As always this Daily Word text is read beautifully by Ken Bradley: